 - Shed skins and droppings in cracks and crevices around your home.

-Ants are social insects, and often live in colonies of thousands or even millions of individuals.
+are social insects, and often live in colonies of thousands or even millions of individuals.
 Ants live a very busy but short life, with an average life expectancy of only 45-60 days.

 Guilty Of… Damaging lawns and landscaping, contaminating food, and infesting food preparation areas and pet food bowls.
 Some ants are also known for biting and stinging people – most notorious in Florida are fire ants.
 They may be small, but ants certainly make up for their size in numbers.